k8spatterns/katacoda/21-Controller/04-create-webapp.md

 If you check with

-`kubectl describe deployment webapp`{{execute}}
+`kubectl get pods`{{execute}}

-you will see that it doesn't start up.
+you will see that it doesn't startup.

-Ah, we forgot to setup the ConfigMap which is referenced to in our Deployment.
-Let's create one"
+Ah, we forgot to set up the ConfigMap which is referenced to in our Deployment.
+Let's create one.

 `bat configmap.yml`{{execute}}

-Please note the annotation with a selector to the Pods that we want to restart when this ConfigMap changes and also that Deployment `webapp` matches this selector.
+Please note the annotation with a selector to the Pods that we want to restart.
+This selector is applied when the ConfigMap changes and it will find all Pods that belong to the `webapp` Deployment.

 When we create the ConfigMap with